sdx-workshop/sdx-submissions/paper.md

 ---
-title: 'Separation using ChatGPT'
+title: 'Benchmarks and leaderboards for sound demixing tasks'
 tags:
   - separation
+  - leaderboards
-  - u-net
+  - benchmarks
 authors:
-  - name: Fabian-Robert Stoter^[co-first author] # note this makes a footnote saying 'co-first author'
+  - name: Roman Solovyev^[co-first author] # note this makes a footnote saying 'co-first author'
-    orcid: 0000-0003-0872-7098
+    orcid: 0000-0003-0312-452X
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
+    affiliation: 1
+  - name: Alexander Stempkovskiy
+    affiliation: 1
-  - name: Author Without ORCID^[co-first author] # note this makes a footnote saying 'co-first author'
+  - name: Tatiana Habruseva^[corresponding author]
+    orcid: 0000-0003-3940-8639
     affiliation: 2
-  - name: Author with no affiliation^[corresponding author]
-    affiliation: 3
 affiliations:
- - name: Audioshake
+ - name: Institute for Design Problems in Microelectronics of Russian Academy of Sciences
    index: 1
- - name: Institution Name
+ - name: Independent Researcher
    index: 2
- - name: Independent Researcher
-   index: 3
-date: 10 September 2023
+date: 09 October 2023
 bibliography: paper.bib
-arxiv-doi: 10.21105/joss.01667
+arxiv-doi: 10.48550/arXiv.2305.07489
 ---

 # Abstract

-The abstract should be around 250 words long as usual, and should be provided for submissions of all categories: posters, long talks and discussions.

-* Please briefly describe the particular points your submission focuses on and/or the problems it aims to solve.
-* For all categories except discussions, please also briefly summarize the contributions.
+Music demixing is the task of separating different tracks from the given single audio signal into components, such as drums, bass, and vocals from the rest of the accompaniment.
+Separation of sources is useful for a range of areas, including entertainment and hearing aids.
+We introduce two new benchmarks for the sound source separation tasks and compare popular models for sound demixing, as well as their ensembles, on these benchmarks.
+For the models' assessments, we provide the leaderboard \cite{qcheck}, giving a comparison for a range of models.
+The new benchmark datasets are available for download.
+We also develop a novel approach for audio separation, based on the ensembling of different models that are suited best for the particular stem.
+The proposed solution was evaluated in the context of the Music Demixing Challenge 2023 and achieved top results in different tracks of the challenge.
+The code and the approach are open-sourced on GitHub \cite{ghubmdx}.